mahajanhrishikesh/machine-learning-interview/README.md

-# Machine Learning Interview
+# Machine Learning Interview Questions and Answers

-## Machine learning interview questions and answers

 This list was compiled while preparing for AI Residency programs in Google, Facebook, Microsoft, Uber etc.